-Description The subject property comprises a two storey semi-detached villa with single storey side and rear extension.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Fourth Bedroom, WC Apartment, Open Plan Kitchen/Living Room/Dining area, Rear Hallway, Utility Room.
-FIRST FLOOR: Landing, 3 Bedrooms, Bathroom with WC.

-Gross internal floor area (m2) The gross internal floor area extends to 150 sqm or thereby.
-Neighbourhood and location The subjects are located within the popular Clarkston district, lying to the south of Glasgow city centre where surrounding properties are similar in both age and character.
-More than adequate local shopping, educational and public transport facilities are available close by.

-Age Believed to be constructed circa 1910. -- ----- --
+Description The subject property comprises a two storey mid terraced chalet style villa.
+Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room with Open Plan Kitchen.
+HALF LEVEL LANDING:- Bathroom (with Wc).
+FIRST FLOOR:- Landing & Three Bedrooms.
+Gross internal floor area (m2) 110m2 or thereby.
+Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
+Adequate local shopping, educational and public transport facilities are available close by.
+There is a lane located to the rear of the property.
+Age Believed to have been constructed circa 1910.
 Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appeared to be of brick construction, rendered externally.
+The chimney stacks appear to be of stone construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering over the original structure was seen to be of pitched design overlaid with a slate finish.
-The roof covering over the bay window projection was seen to be of flat design and overlaid with felt materials.
-Access to the roof void is via a hatch in the landing ceiling.
-This revealed a traditional timber framed construction which was partially floored and insulated at joist level.
-The roof covering over the extension was seen to be of pitched design and overlaid with a concrete tiled finish.
-Due to the nature of construction, there was no roof void area.
+The roof was seen to be of multi pitched design and overlaid with interlocking concrete tiles.
+The roof covering over the dormer projections was also seen to be of pitched design and overlaid with a concrete tile finish.
+Access to the roof void was via a hatch in the landing ceiling.
+This revealed a traditional timber frame construction that was insulated at joist level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods serving the subjects were seen to be formed in a combination of PVC and cast iron materials.
+The rainwater goods serving the subjects were seen to be formed in a combination of PVC, cast iron and metal materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls were seen to be of traditional solid construction with a stone front finish.
-The extension appeared to be of modern cavity construction with a facing brick finish.
+The main walls were seen to be of solid stone construction.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, Velux style window units and timber framed, single glazed stained glass windows.
+The windows in the property were seen to be a combination of replacement uPVC construction containing double glazing, replacement timber frame construction containing double glazing and Velux window units.
 It is assumed that replacement windows comply with relevant building and fire regulations.
-The subjects are accessed by glazed timber door to the front, modern double glazed timber door to the side and double glazed modern sliding doors to the rear.
-The fascias and soffit boards to the original building were seen to 20 MEARNS ROAD, CLARKSTON,
+The subjects are accessed by a uPVC door to the front and two sets of glazed timber doors to the rear.
+The fascia and soffit boards appear have been overlaid with modern PVC materials.